 A less serious side effect that may occur from jaundice is sleepiness in the newborn.
 This can cause the baby to not eat well, which can make jaundice worse.

 How is Jaundice treated?

-In most full term, healthy babies, jaundice will resolve on its own and no treatment other than frequent feedings will be necessary.
-But, dependent on the levels of blirubin in the baby’s blood, and the age of the baby, a more aggressive approach to treatment may be needed.
+In most full-term, healthy babies, jaundice will resolve on its own and no treatment other than frequent feedings will be necessary.
+But, dependent on the levels of bilirubin in the baby’s blood, and the age of the baby, a more aggressive approach to treatment may be needed.

 Treatment for jaundice includes: